samuelmunyoki/Avatar-Generator-Frontend/README.md

 ### `npm start`

-We've already run this for you in the `Codespaces: server` terminal window below.
-If you need to stop the server for any reason you can just run `npm start` again to bring it back online.

 Runs the app in the development mode.\
-Open [http://localhost:3000](http://localhost:3000) in the built-in Simple Browser (`Cmd/Ctrl + Shift + P > Simple Browser: Show`) to view your running application.
+Open [http://localhost:3000](http://localhost:3000)  to view your running application.

 The page will reload automatically when you make changes.\
 You may also see any lint errors in the console.